WilhelmPierre/Clickmall/README.md

 # Welcome to **Clickmall** where your online shopping experience is a breeze.

-Here we focus one three things:
+Here we focus on three things:

 1. Effeciency
 2. Respect